Mel Gibson: Alcohol abuse and legal issues

 Gibson has said that he started drinking at the age of 13.
-In a 2002 interview about his time at NIDA, Gibson said, "I had really good highs but some very low lows.
-I found out recently I'm manic depressive."
+In a 2002 interview for the documentary actingclassof1977.com, made by his former National Institute of Dramatic Art colleague Sally McKenzie, Gibson said, "I had really good highs but some very low lows."

 Gibson was banned from driving in Ontario, Canada, for three months in 1984, after rear-ending a car in Toronto while under the influence of alcohol.
 He retreated to his Australian farm for over a year to recover, but he continued to struggle with drinking.
 Despite this problem, Gibson gained a reputation in Hollywood for professionalism and punctuality such that frequent collaborator Richard Donner was shocked when Gibson confided that he was drinking five pints of beer for breakfast.
 Reflecting in 2003 and 2004, Gibson said that despair in his mid-30s led him to contemplate suicide, and he meditated on Christ's Passion to heal his wounds.
 He took more time off acting in 1991 and sought professional help.
 That year, Gibson's attorneys were unsuccessful at blocking the Sunday Mirror from publishing what Gibson shared at AA meetings.
 In 1992, Gibson provided financial support to Hollywood's Recovery Center, saying, "Alcoholism is something that runs in my family.
 It's something that's close to me.
 People do come back from it, and it's a miracle."

 On August 17, 2006, Gibson pleaded no contest to a misdemeanor drunken-driving charge and was sentenced to three years' probation.
 He was ordered to attend self-help meetings five times a week for four-and-a-half months and three times a week for the remainder of the first year of his probation.
 He was also ordered to attend a First Offenders Program and fined $1,300, and his license was restricted for 90 days.

+In February 2008, it was reported that screenwriter Benedict Fitzgerald was suing Gibson, along with Vicki Christianson, Icon Productions, Icon Distribution, Marquis Films, and Airborne Productions, for defrauding him of millions of dollars, as well as incorrectly taking co-writing credit for the screenplay of Passion of the Christ.
+In May 2009, Gibson agreed to an undisclosed settlement with Fitzgerald.
+Details of the settlement, agreed at Los Angeles County Superior Court, were not released.
+Gibson's representatives did not comment on the settlement.

+Palisades Fire

+In January 2025, during the Southern California wildfires, Gibson's home in Malibu burned down in the Palisades Fire.
+He criticized California governor Gavin Newsom's response to the Los Angeles wildfires.